 Here’s update about an ongoing business loan scam

-The Federal Ministry of Industry, Trade and Investment, has alerted business owners about a faceless group that goes about defrauding entrepreneurs under the guise of assisting them with loans.
+In August, the Federal Ministry of Industry, Trade and Investment alerted business owners about faceless groups that go about defrauding entrepreneurs under the guise of assisting them with loans.

-According to the ministry, the fraudsters were using the name and email claimed to be from the ministry to swindle people.
+According to the ministry, the fraudsters use names and emails claiming to be from the ministry to swindle people.
+Sadly, this is still happening.

 Take note of these details to avoid falling prey: